ara7/Tab-BertGCN/README.md

 Key modifications include:
 * **The `.tab` Data Pipeline:** We introduced a parallel data loader that reads structured patient features from custom `.tab` files.
 * **Dimensionality Alignment:** A trainable linear projection layer that maps the $p$-dimensional tabular data (e.g., 39 features) into the exact same dense continuous space as the 384-dimensional Bioformer text embeddings.
-* **Multimodal Node Fusion:** Aggregating the text and tabular representations prior to graph propagation.
+* **Multimodal Node Fusion:** Integrating the text and tabular representations prior to graph propagation using patient-specific gating mechanism.

 ## Data Availability & Privacy Notice
 **Due to strict patient privacy regulations, the original Electronic Health Record (EHR) dataset from the Indiana Network for Patient Care (INPC) cannot be shared.** However, to facilitate reproducibility and allow researchers to test the `Tab-BertGCN` architecture, we have provided a **synthetic dummy dataset** in the `/data` folder.
 This dummy data perfectly mimics the structural format of our real data without containing any Protected Health Information (PHI).